eoinkelly/notes/c/gdb.md

 gdb> start
 ```

-TUI mode
+## TUI mode

 ctrl-x a will enter "text user interface mode" which is a bit prettier
 ctrl-x 1 - show source
 ctrl-x 2 - open a second window and cycle through assembly, registers, ???

+## Python scripting

-it has a python interpreter built in and provides itself as an api to python so you mess with breakpoints, pretty print structures etc.
+GDB it has a python interpreter built in and provides itself as an API to
+python so you can script breakpoints, pretty print structures etc. in python

 ```
 (gdb) python print('hello')
 hello
 (gdb)
 ```